 Sunday Services

 Lots of people attend church here every Sunday.
-We meet at 11am with tea and coffee available from about 10:30am in the foyer.
+We meet at 10am..

 Looking for a church?